 Cat In The Hat Character List

-Sally is the sister to “The Boy” in this book and is one of the main characters who has her house flipped upside down when the Cat arrives.
+Sally is the sister of “The Boy” in this book and is one of the main characters who has her house flipped upside down when the Cat arrives.

-Sally wears a knee high dress with a frilly white short sleeved top.
+Sally wears a knee-high dress with a frilly white short-sleeved top.
 Her most distinguishable attire is a bright red bow which she wears in her hair.
-In depictions where she is drawn in colour her hair is bright blonde, shoulder height and curly on the ends.
+In depictions where she is drawn in color, her hair is bright blonde, shoulder height, and curly on the ends.

 He was short, spikey black hair in the 1st adaption of the book.
-He is a very wide eyed kid and oddly appears to look older than what the character’s actual age is suppose to be.
-He wears a long sleeved turtleneck and black pants.
-In colour depictions the turtleneck is usually red and pants a dark blue, almost jeans like.
+He is a very wide-eyed kid and oddly appears to look older than the character’s actual age is supposed to be.
+He wears a long-sleeved turtleneck and black pants.
+In color depictions, the turtleneck is usually red, and the pants a dark blue, almost jeans-like.

 Cat In The Hat

 The main character and star of the 1957 children’s book.
 This was the 1st appearance of the Cat in a Dr.Seuss book and he has gone on to star in many others but the most famous one will always be this original.
-He is an energetic character who loves to perform, in a magician type of way.
+He is an energetic character who loves to perform, in a magician-type way.